ishan-chaudhary/AIS_project/README.md

   Python script "populate_sample" takes the csv output of the sample MMSIs from the Jupyter Notebook "ships_trips_analysis" and adds all positions from the "ship_position" table to a new "ship_position_sample" table.
 It also makes a "ship_trips_sample" table from the full "ship_trips" table.

 ## Port Activity tables creation
   Creates a table that includes all of a ship's position when the ship's positions are within X meters of a known port.
 This table has all of these positions labeled with that port.
-We currently have 2k, 5k, and 10k.
-This could all be collapsed to one table for space savings.
+To accomplish this, we can either use the por

   The WPI dataset has  duplicate port locations.
 Specifically, the exact same geos are used twice by two different named and indexed ports 13 times.
 I naively dropped duplicates on the lat and lon columns to resolve.
 No order is guaranteed, so this is a risk for reproducibility.
 TODO: EIther order the drops in some way or record the 13 ports removed for documentation.